ZmicierGT/fcore/readme.md

 quotes = avi.get_quotes(queries=[Subquery('cash_flow', 'operating_cashflow', condition=report_year, title='annual_cashflow')])
 ```

 Fcore uses labelled numpy arrays as the main data containers as they are memory efficient and fast.
-You can get the obtained columns in a such way: *quotes['annual_cashflow']* Invoke **python -m quickstart.min_data_management** to run the full example.
+You can get the obtained columns in a such way: *quotes['annual_cashflow']*

+Invoke **python -m quickstart.min_data_management** to run the full example.

 ## Tools

 Fcore has a Tools API to ease a data processing routine work.
 A tools may just perform some basic calculations (like technical indicators).
 However, it may also be used for automating complex machine learning tasks including incremental learning and traing a model based on datasets which do not fit in a memory.

-AI API is divided in two parts: The Classification API which allows to classify nearly every market event and The Regression API.
-As a basic example of using the Classification API, you may classify if it is a good time to open a long/short position.
+AI API is divided into two parts: The Classification API which allows to classify nearly every market event and The Regression API.
+As a basic example of using the Classification API you may classify if it is a good time to open a long/short position.

 You need to inherit a *Classification* class and override at least two methods: *prepare* for data structures preparation and *get_buy_condition / get_sell_condition* for establishing signals.
-For example, in this example we are trying to estimate if the security will grow in the nearest N trading cycles (depending on time span) based on the current fast and slow moving averages and volatility.
+For example, here we are trying to estimate if the security will grow in the nearest N trading cycles (depending on a time span) based on the current fast and slow moving averages and volatility.

 ```python
 class Probability(Classifier):